matthewhall78/hello-world/resume.md

 	* Documented the [DMOD product](https://github.com/bcgov/csnr-dmod/wiki/) and described the results of the hackathon on the github wiki, [3 Day Hackathon Results](https://github.com/bcgov/csnr-dmod/wiki/3-day-Hackathon#results)

 ## Sr. Scrum Master:
-### Corporate Services for Natural Resources, Information Mgmt Branch – Oct 2016 to Present
+### Information, Innovation & Technology Division, Strategic Initiatives and Business Transformation Branch, Development and Digital Services Section – Oct 2016 to Present

 - Transportation Fuels Reporting System (2 years in Agile, 2 yrs previous in waterfall)
 	* Transitioned the project from a Waterfall development methodology to an Agile methodology